ansible/ansible-documentation/docs/docsite/rst/collections_guide/collections_downloading.rst

 are downloaded by default to the ``./collections`` folder.

 Just like the ``install`` command, the collections are sourced based on the :ref:`configured galaxy server config <galaxy_server_config>`.
-Even if a collection to download was specified by a URL or path to a tarball, the collection will be re-downloaded from the configured Galaxy server.
+Even if a collection to download was specified by a URL or path to a tarball, the collection will be downloaded again from the configured Galaxy server.

 Collections can be specified as one or multiple collections or with a ``requirements.yml`` file just like ``ansible-galaxy collection install``.